|

 London.

-Why didn't William give the chick
+Why didn't William Hamilton

-the boot, go back to Jamaica where his father used to be
+divorce his two-timing wife, go back to Jamaica where his father used to be

 governor, and enjoy a drink with an umbrella?
-We will never

 with it.
 Instead, William died in 1803 with both, Emma and Horatio,